Marais des Cygnes massacre: Massacre

 On May 19, a border ruffian named Charles Hamilton led a group of about 30 men on a ride through the settlement of Trading Post.
-After taking 11 local free-staters hostage, the border ruffians forced them into a nearby ravine and began shooting at them.
+Hamilton was a slaveowner who had been driven from Linn County to Missouri by James Montgomery and sought revenge.
+After taking 11 local free-staters hostage from their homes and fields, the border ruffians forced them into a nearby ravine and began shooting at them.
 10 of the men were hit by the fire, five of them fatally.
 The wife of one of the victims followed the border ruffians to the site, and attempted to give medical treatment to the wounded.
 Later that day, other locals gathered at the area, aiding the wounded and disposing of the bodies of the dead.
 Rumor spread that the massacre had been planned in a building known as the Western Hotel; Montgomery unsuccessfully attempted to burn it down on June 5.

+Hamilton and his gang returned to Missouri.
+Only one man was ever prosecuted for his involvement in the massacre: William Griffith of Bates County, Missouri.
+In the spring of 1863, Griffith was recognized and arrested.
+That October, he was found guilty of murder and sentenced to death by hanging.
+Griffith was executed on October 30, 1863.

 Land south of the ravine where the massacre occurred was owned by a local blacksmith, who later sold the site to Charles Hadsall, a friend of Brown.
 In late June, Brown built a two-story log fort south of the ravine; Hadsall allowed him to keep a military post at the site.
 Brown abandoned the fort later that summer.